- Student Video

-Students may receive a button for activities they participate in.
-They wear these tangible memories on their lanyards throughout the term and can take them home as memorabilia.
-The buttons also serve as great conversation gateways and tokens of appreciation and accomplishment.
+Students may receive a button for activities they participate in and they wear these tangible memories on their lanyards throughout the term.
+The buttons serve as great conversation gateways and tokens of appreciation and accomplishment.

 Understanding and embracing the differences within ourselves and the world around us.